iltuoconsulenteit/DocCropper-Test/README.md

 - Submit data (image, coordinates, size) to the backend
 - Export all processed images to PDF
 - Choose how many processed images appear on each PDF page
-- Select portrait or landscape orientation for the PDF.
-With two images per page, landscape places them side by side while portrait stacks them vertically
+- Select portrait or landscape orientation for the PDF
+- Choose whether images are arranged horizontally, vertically or in a grid and preview the layout before exporting
 - Control how images are scaled on each page: fill the cell, keep original size or apply a custom percentage.
   When using **Original** or **100%** the generator now adjusts for the image's DPI so photos scanned at 150–200 DPI render closer to real size on a 300 DPI